python-discord/site/pydis_site/apps/content/resources/guides/python-guides/windows/microsoft-store.md

 If you have the Microsoft Store version of Python and want to uninstall it, you can search "uninstall" in the Start menu to open up the "Apps & features" settings and filter by "python".
-The Python app that has a console in the icon and "Python Software Foundation" under the name is the Microsoft Store one (see image below).
+The Python app that has a console in the icon and "Python Software Foundation" under the name is the Microsoft Store one.
 Click it and hit Uninstall.

 ![Which version is which when uninstalling Python](/static/images/content/python-on-windows/ms_store_uninstall.png)